 The Serbs sweapt away almost any evidence of Islam being the main religion in this region for several centuries of the Ottoman Turkish rule.
 It is quite understandable because after the Kosovo battle in 1389 and consequently falling of the Serbian Despotate in 1459, the Ottoman Turks conquered almost the entire Balkan peninsula, imposing their laws and their religion on a local, predominantly Christian-Orthodox population, and building a vast number of mosques.
 Even though Christianity wasn't prohibited, converting into Islam would get you many benefits.
-In time, the Turks were getting more and more rigid and harsh towords the Serbs of Christian-Orthodox orientation.
+In time, the Turks were getting more and more rigid and harsh towards the Serbs of Christian-Orthodox orientation.
 They went as far as to burn the relics of Serbia's greatest historical person, a saint, a role-model in which the people were seeking comfort in the times of dispair - Saint Sava.
-They did it in the very city of Belgrade, to try to brake the spirit of evermore restless population.
+They did it in the very city of Belgrade, to try to break the spirit of evermore restless population.
 In the spot of the incineration, the great St. Sava's church was built, honoring Serbia's patron saint, but also Serbian people who suffered a lot over the course of history.

 Now, only one mosque exists in Belgrade, and in fact that's the oldest standing structure in the city - the Bajrakli mosque, built in 1575.
-To be fair, not only the Serbs did the job of demolishing muslim religious structures, the major part of the work is done by the Austrians who fought over Belgrade with the Turks, especially in the 18th century.
+To be fair, not only the Serbs did the job of demolishing muslim religious structures, the major part of the work was done by the Austrians who fought over Belgrade with the Turks, especially in the 18th century.
 As soon as they would conquer the city, they would take down all the mosques and build churches instead.
-Of course, the Turks did the same, when they regained power over the city they would rebuild their mosques and destroy christian churches.
+Of course, the Turks did the same, when they regained power over the city they would rebuild their mosques and destroy Christian churches.
 And it went on like this for almost a couple of centuries.

 One of Belgrade's, and Serbia's in general, main attractions are precisely the curches - Serbian Christian-Orthodox churches, which evoke the splendor of once great Serbian tradition and powerful medieval state.
-The biggest one in the city is the very new one - St. Sava's church, one of 50 largest christian churches in the world.
+The biggest one in the city is the very new one - St. Sava's church, one of 50 largest Christian churches in the world.
 Then, there are St. Mark's church, Vaznesenjska church, and of course, the cathedral church of St. Michael, next to the building of the Patriarchate.
 This is an absolute must see.

-There are also several Christian-Catholic churches, the most important being the Co-cathedral of Christ the King, main church of the Roman Catholic Archdiocese of Belgrade, located in Krunska (Crown) street no. 23.
+There are also several Christian-Catholic churches, the most important being the Co-cathedral of Christ the King, the main church of the Roman Catholic Archdiocese of Belgrade, located in Krunska (Crown) street no. 23.